jodabike/jodabike.github.io/GitAnleitung.md

 # V. COMMIT your changes, where you should name your changes within the quotes
 git commit -m "e.g. newfile X"

-# VI.
-PUSH your changes to the server (you will be asked for name & password)
+# VI.a PUSH your changes to the server (you will be asked for name & password)
+git push

+# VI.b In case someone else is working on the same project simoultaneously
+git pull
 git push

 # VII.
 Combine steps IV.-VI. in one command (you will be asked for name & password)